 The District has a long history of groundwater level monitoring extending back to 1974.
 Additional groundwater level data was collected before 1974 by the Groundwater Management districts in Clay and Fillmore Counties, and by the Conservation and Survey Division of UNL.
-The District's observation network has expanded from 48 wells in 1974 to over 330 wells in 2016.
+The District's observation network has expanded from 61 wells in 1974 to over 330 wells in 2017.
 Water level readings are made each spring and fall using a chalked steel tape.
 Only spring water levels are used for management decisions because that gives the water table an opportunity to stabilize again following the irrigation pumpage season.

 The LBNRD also installed 50 dedicated observation wells in 2010 which are equipped with continuous data loggers and provide daily water level readings.
 These dedicated wells have been instrumental in reflecting the daily and seasonal variations of water levels across the LBNRD, in differing geologic settings.
+Map 4.1.1. below shows the distribution of wells in the District's observation network, including both irrigation wells and dedicated observation wells.